mdatz/mdatz/README.md

 - 👋 Hi, I’m @mdatz
 - 👀 I’m interested in ...
 Everything
 - 🌱 I’m currently learning ...
-As much as possible
+(Almost) Everything
 - 💞️ I’m looking to collaborate on ...
 Anything
 - 📫 How to reach me ...
 Right here